alan-turing-institute/scivision/docs/model_repository_template.md

 It's also possible to specify multiple models from the same model repository.
 For an example config that demonstrates this, see [scivision-test-plugin/.scivision/model.yml](https://github.com/alan-turing-institute/scivision-test-plugin/blob/main/.scivision/model.yml).

-### 📄 Installation documentation

-A `README`, which includes detailed instructions on how the model can be installed.
-Without this, your model(s) will not be accepted for inclusion in the scivision catalog.

-### 📜 Software licence

-You should include a `LICENSE` file in the repository, so that scivision users who come across it can understand the conditions of its usage.
-For help deciding which license to include, see www.choosealicense.com or check out the section on [software licenses](https://the-turing-way.netlify.app/reproducible-research/licensing/licensing-software.html) in The Turing Way online handbook.

-## 🗂️ Non-essential repo components

-Non-essential components of the scivision model repository include:

 ### 🐍 Installability with pip

 You can include a `setup.py` to enable the model to be installed via pip.
 For an explanation of how this works,  see this [packaging guide](https://packaging.python.org/en/latest/tutorials/packaging-projects/#configuring-metadata) for Python.
 By additionally including a `requirements.txt` with the required packages for your model, you can make it so these are installed along with the model code.
 Here is an example `setup.py` taken from [alan-turing-institute/plankton-cefas-scivision](https://github.com/alan-turing-institute/plankton-cefas-scivision):